Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 What “Know Before You Go” Actually Does

-Google’s new feature gives potential clients insider tips before they arrive.
-It’s like having a friend who’s already been there to guide you through your business.
+Google’s new feature gives potential patients insider tips before they arrive.
+It’s like having a friend who’s already been there to guide them through your practice.

 The AI scans your digital presence and creates helpful suggestions.
-These appear right in Maps when someone is considering your salon.
+These appear right in Maps when someone is considering your hearing clinic.

 How the AI Generates Tips